jakelevi1996/notes/Useful bash commands.md

 `-M` | "Output a rule suitable for `make` describing the dependencies of the main source file.
 The preprocessor outputs one make rule containing the object file name for that source file, a colon, and the names of all the included files" (the dependencies include both the header files and source files) ([source 1](https://gcc.gnu.org/onlinedocs/gcc/Preprocessor-Options.html#Preprocessor-Options), [source 2](https://stackoverflow.com/a/42513/8477566))
 `-MM` | "Like `-M` but do not mention header files that are found in system header directories" ([source](https://gcc.gnu.org/onlinedocs/gcc/Preprocessor-Options.html#Preprocessor-Options))
 `-fsanitize=address -fsanitize=undefined -fsanitize=float-divide-by-zero -fno-sanitize-recover` | "Enable AddressSanitizer, a fast memory error detector", and other useful Program Instrumentation Options ([source 1](https://gcc.gnu.org/onlinedocs/gcc/Instrumentation-Options.html)) ([source 2](https://man7.org/linux/man-pages/man1/gcc.1.html)).
 Note that it is necessary "to add `-fsanitize=address` to compiler flags (both `CFLAGS` and `CXXFLAGS`) and linker flags (`LDFLAGS`)" ([source](https://stackoverflow.com/a/40215639/8477566))
+`-pg` | "From the man page of `gcc`": "Generate extra code to write profile information suitable for the analysis program `gprof`.
+You must use this option when compiling the source files you want data about, **and you must also use it when linking**."
+After compiling and linking using the `-pg` flags, execute the program, EG `./name_of_exe`, which should produce a file called `gmon.out`, and then use `gprof` to generate formatted profiling information as follows: `gprof name_of_exe gmon.out > analysis.txt`

 ## Counting the number of lines in a file using `wc`